ai4science-amsterdam/ai4science-amsterdam.github.io/_posts/student/2025-09-12-bernd-ensing-masterproject2.md

 ![Student Project](../../images//ai4smm_student_project1.png "Title")

-This research project is part of a collaborative research line with NERA / Maeve Aerospace, a startup company focused on sustainable aviation, and researchers from the TU Delft and TU Twente.
+This research project is part of a collaborative research line with NERA, a startup company focused on developing sustainable aviation fuel, and researchers from the TU Delft and TU Twente.